 Progressive taxes also result in higher economic demand, because low-income people have more purchasing power to use on everyday necessities.
 This spurs economic growth and reduces unemployment, as people are less likely to be fired due to a lack of demand.
 Specifically, for each dollar spent using SNAP, $1.73 in demand is stimulated.
 Meanwhile, when the rich experience tax breaks, every dollar of revenue that’s lost as a result creates just 33 cents of demand.
 This demonstrates that progressive taxes help the economy.

 Progressive Tax Examples

 Here are a few examples of highly prevalent progressive taxes:

-- Tax on interest earned: Anyone who can afford to have savings or investments, and thus interest earned from these, is taxed because they are clearly able to afford the tax.
+Anyone who can afford to have savings or investments, and thus interest earned from these, are taxed because they are clearly able to afford the tax.

 Low-income people, elderly people, and other vulnerable groups receive tax benefits, perks, and credits that help them to save money.